-- vis-à-vis the employees for the payment of severance (TFR) and any other payments or obligations connected to the employment relationships that are accrued at the time of the transfer; and - for the seller's tax liabilities (including unpaid taxes and penalties due for any non-compliance with tax laws) of the transferred business related to the year in which the closing occurred and to the 2 prior years (and for any tax assessments by the tax authority in the same period), regardless of whether they were reflected or not in the seller's accounting book.
+- Vis-a-vis the employees for TFR and any other payments or obligations connected to the employment relationships that are accrued at the time of the transfer - The seller's tax liabilities (including unpaid taxes and penalties due for any non-compliance with tax laws) of the transferred business related to the year in which the closing occurred and to the two prior years (and for any tax assessments by the tax authority in the same period), regardless of whether they were reflected in the seller's accounting book

-NOTE: before completion of the transfer, the purchaser can apply for a certificate issued by the tax authorities relating to the Seller - stating whether there are any outstanding liabilities at the transfer date.
+Before completion of the transfer, the purchaser can apply for a certificate relating to the seller issued by the tax authorities, stating whether there are any outstanding liabilities at the transfer date.
 If the certificate shows there are no such liabilities or the authority does not issue a certificate within 40 days, the purchaser is exempted from the joint liability for pre-transfer taxes.
 Otherwise, if the issued certificate shows pre-transfer taxes, the purchaser's liability is limited to those indicated in the same certificate.

-As regards the purchaser and the seller, the former may further limit its liabilities through ad-hoc provisions to be inserted into the sale transaction documentation.
+The purchaser may further limit its liabilities through ad-hoc provisions inserted in the sale transaction documentation.